Section 51(v) of the Constitution of Australia

 Section 51(v) of the Constitution of Australia (commonly referred as the post and telegraph power) is a subsection of Section 51 of the Constitution of Australia that gives the Australian Parliament power to legislate on "postal, telegraphic, telephonic, and other like services".

 Postal services

 In 1901, one of the first Acts of the federal parliament was the Post and Telegraph Act 1901, relying on Section 51(v).
 The Act created the Postmaster-General's Department (PMG) which took over the colonial mail systems.
-The PMG was responsible for telegraph and domestic telephone operations as well as postal mail.
+The PMG was responsible for telegraphic and domestic telephone operations as well as postal mail.

 In 1975 the Postmaster-General's Department was separated into the Australian Telecommunications Commission (now Telstra) which was responsible for telephone services, and the Australian Postal Commission (now Australia Post) which was responsible for postal services.

 The power also supports the issue of Australian postal stamps.

 Telephonic services

 The power has supported Australia’s regulatory environment for telecommunications in Australia, such as the telecommunications part of the Trade Practices Act.
 (See Communications in Australia.)